 Is This Easy Chicken Ramen Noodle Salad Calling Your Name?

 Do you have any favorite main-dish salads you like to serve?
 Might you give one of these easy chicken and ramen noodle salad recipes a try?
 If you do, I’d love to know about it.

 Other Ways to Use Canned Chicken

 Canned chicken is a pantry staple in our family.
 It’s the perfect, versatile ingredient for a quick weeknight dinner.
-Other ways to use this fabulous, healthy food item include easy lemon chicken orzo soup or fabulous, keto-friendly chicken bacon avocado corn salad.
+Other ways to use this fabulous, healthy food item include easy lemon chicken orzo soup, fabulous, keto-friendly chicken bacon avocado corn salad, and walnut pear salad.

 More Food Inspiration